SalahKouiri/Learning-Journey/LPRI/internship/agilex-LIMO/limo-web-control-dashboard/web_dashboard_sim.md

 then you can start the server with : `ros2 launch rosbridge_server main_rosbridge_launch.py`

+in the real system i used this instead : `ros2 launch rosbridge_server rosbridge_websocket_launch.xml`

 now that we know how we will connect the web dashboard and the ros system the next thing is to start building the dashboard , so created the folder webpage_ws and the file index.html , and i use roslibjs to connect to rosbridge , and i added a placeholder for the adress of the rosbridge and a button connect , so it will establish the connection between the webpage and the machine here is the first code :
 ```